 Currently, there are approximately 60,000 more truck driver jobs than available drivers, according to a report by USA Today.
 This shortage is predicted to increase to 100,000 drivers in 2025 and 160,000 in 2028.
 As a result of this decline in drivers, trucking companies are desperate to hire qualified drivers and move their loads.
 Some are turning away business as they are unable to provide for their customers’ needs.
 Although trucking companies have increased driver pay to remain competitive, the number of drivers retiring is far higher than the number of new drivers coming on, and new drivers may not have adequate training and experience, leading to catastrophic delivery truck accidents.

-The American Trucking Association (ATA) is pushing for regulators to lower the legal age from 21 to 18 for interstate commercial drivers, as reported by Bloomberg.
+The American Trucking Association (ATA) is pushing for regulators to lower the legal age from 21 to 18 for interstate commercial drivers, as reported by New York Times.
 Trucking companies have also shifted their recruitment strategies to employ younger drivers who may be fresh out of high school, women, and former military personnel.
 While it is natural for any industry to change its recruitment tactics and expand positions over time, changes to their hiring practices may only make matters worse for United States roadways.

 How Could the Driver Shortage Affect Road Safety?